Strategies, policies and procedures

 Market position statement

-Our market position statement is designed to:
+Our market position statement has been developed in partnership with our excellent care market in Shropshire.
+This document is designed to:

 • Inform providers, and future providers, of adult social care services about the existing and future demand for care services